 Named ranges are automatically absolute, so they won't change as the data validation is applied to different cells.
 If named ranges are new to you, this page has a good overview and a number of related tips.

-Tip - if you use a table for dropdown values, Excel will keep expand or contract the table automatically when dropdown values are added or removed.
+Tip - if you use an Excel Table for dropdown values, Excel will expand or contract the table automatically when dropdown values are added or removed.
 In other words, Excel will automatically keep the dropdown in sync with values in the table as values are changed, added, or removed.
 If you're new to Excel Tables, you can see a demo in this video on Table shortcuts.

 Data validation with a custom formula